ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 date:   2016-07-19 09:10:00
 categories: haskell library avatars
 ---
 Recently I have been working on getting better at writing code in Haskell, and in doing so I have worked on a few different small libraries and applications.
-One of the more interesting libraries that I have written in this attempt is Pixelated Avatar Generator.
+One of the more interesting libraries that I have written in this attempt is [Pixelated Avatar Generator](https://hackage.haskell.org/package/pixelated-avatar-generator).

-Pixelated Avatar Generator is a Haskell library that I have been working on, which provides functions for generating and saving pixelated avatars for default user avatars for websites, like the ones used by GitHub and Techdirt.
+Pixelated Avatar Generator is a Haskell library that I have been working on, which provides functions for generating and saving pixelated avatars to serve as default user avatars for websites, similar to the ones used by GitHub and Techdirt.

 ## Starting
 To create the initial setup of the library, I used a [custom Stack project template](https://github.com/ExcaliburZero/custom-stack-templates/blob/master/cwells.hsfiles) I put together which includes hspec testing, Travis CI automated testing, and Coveralls.io coverage reports.